How to get the best from virtual crisis simulation exercises

 5. Debrief remote participants with an online survey alongside the conference call

 After any exercise it’s important to debrief participants of their experiences of what worked well and to help highlight areas for improvement.

-During a recent remote exercise for a financial client we circulated an online survey to capture feedback.
+During a recent virtual exercise for a financial client, we circulated an online survey to capture feedback.
 We found that participants seemed more free to share more honest feedback than they might have if based in the same location in front of senior colleagues – helping unearth and address potentially significant issues.